QubesOS/qubes-doc/developer/building/qubes-iso-building.rst

 When building the Whonix templates, you will often need to add/update the ``WHONIX_TBB_VERSION`` variable at this stage to specify the currently shipping Tor Browser version.
-See the related note under `Extra Whonix Build Options <https://forum.qubes-os.org/t/18981>`__.
+See the related note under :topic:`Extra Whonix Build Options <18981>`.

 Finally, if you are making a test build, use: